 Beyond the classroom

-If you still cannot decide which area of business best suits your particular strengths and skill set, don't worry.
-The Haworth College of Business offers extra-curricular opportunities to explore your career interests more in-depth.
+If you cannot decide which area of business best suits your particular strengths and skill set, don't worry.
+The Haworth College of Business offers co-curricular opportunities to explore your career interests more in-depth.

 - Career center advisors: Career advisors work with students in an introduction to business course, helping them identify personal strengths and interests and showing how these results align with potential career paths.
 Career advisors are also available to help students through individual appointments.